Warning: Rated 'M' for a reason.

 Sakura rolled her eyes.
 "Are you?"

-"Sakura," Kazashi grumbled, placing his knife and fork down on his plate and standing up, "do not speak to your mother in such a way.
+"Sakura," Kizashi grumbled, placing his knife and fork down on his plate and standing up.
+"Do not speak to your mother in such a way.
 She is only doing what she thinks is best for you."

 Sakura looked unconvinced as she raised a delicate pink eyebrow at her father.
 "By hiding me away for all these months?
 Please tell me how that can possibly be what is best for me."